 In the United Kingdom, when you hear River Cottage you immediately think of a posh man with curly brown locks who traded London (aka The Big Smoke) for the rural idyll of the English countryside.
 Hugh Fearnley-Whittingstall is one of the early proponents of farm-to-table fare in England when he set off on his agricultural adventure in 1998.
-He established River Cottage in a small game-keeper’s lodge in Dorset which he had previously used as as weekend home (as if the double-barrelled name hadn’t given enough of a clue to his privileged background).
+He established River Cottage in a small game-keeper’s lodge near the Dorset town of Bridport.
+He had previously used as the cottage as weekend home (as if the double-barrelled name hadn’t given enough of a clue to his privileged background).
 Hugh’s River Cottage has had a major influence on the growth of the popularity of local, organic and seasonal food in the United Kingdom.

 River Cottage is an industry in itself between the dozen television series, the 20+ books, the renowned chef-training school, the cookery classes at its HQ, the weekend dining experiences at HQ and the casual restaurants at the four River Cottage Canteens.
 I was told they are expanding the brand into Australia as well.

 I really want my city kids to understand the process behind how their food is grown and importance of quality in what they eat.
 What better place to do it in England than River Cottage?
 In New York, we have been to Stone Barns on the Rockefeller estate.
 Stone Barns though is a more recent addition to the farm-to-table scene having been set up only in 2004 We had a tour of River Cottage HQ and we also had lunch at River Cottage Canteen.